aaroncampbell/twitter-widget-pro/readme.txt

 = Why can't I display a friends feed anymore? =

 Aparently the database queries required to display the friends feed was causing twitter to crash, so they removed it.
 Unfortunately, this is outside my control.

+== Screenshots ==

+1. To user the widget, go to Appearance -> Widgets and choose to "Add" the "Twitter Feed" widget.
+2. Each widget has settings that need to be set, so the next step is to click "edit" on the newly added widget and adjust all the settings.
+When you're done click "Save Changes"
+3. This is what the widget looks like in the default theme with no added styles.
+4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.